nualagr/dargan-health-foods/README.md

   experience.

-- The **image field** has been styled as a button which opens a dialog box where the user browse to, and select, their desired image.
+- The **image field** has been styled as a button which opens a dialog box where the user can browse to the location of their desired image.

 - A valid form can be submitted using the **'Add BlogPost' button**.